Azerbaijani oil continues to rise in price

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port settled at $72.29 per barrel on June 16, having grown by $1.32 as compared to the previous price.
+The price of URALS with shipment from the port reached $72.17 per barrel on June 22, having grown by 43 cents as compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $74.47 per barrel, an increase of $1.33 compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $74.85 per barrel, an increase of 56 cents compared to the previous price.

 ---